 Healthcare Operations.
 We may use or disclose your PHI, as needed, to coordinate our business activities and to share PHI with third parties that provide services to us such as billing or computer services, quality assessment activities, employee review activities, training of students, or other services who have entered into a GRC & NKRC agreements promising to maintain the confidentiality of your PHI.

 Contact with our Patients.
 We may use or disclose your PHI for patient activities and to contact you.
 We may also use a sign-in sheet at the registration desk where you will be asked to sign your name and indicate your physician or counselor.
 We may also call you by name in the waiting room when it is time to be seen.
 We may contact you by phone or text to remind you of your appointments.
 We may leave voice messages at the telephone number you provide to us.
 If you choose to have us contact you by text, texting charges may apply.
 If we contact you, you can tell us to contact you in another way or opt out of future contacts.
 We may contact you to provide information to you about treatment alternatives or other health-related benefits and services that may be of interest to you, or regarding GRC & NKRC’s fundraising activities.
 Any fundraising materials will explain how you can inform us that you do not want to be contacted in the future.
-We will format any mailings to you in a way that does not identify you as a substance abuse treatment client.
+We will format any mailings to you in a way that does not identify you as a substance misuse treatment client.

 Required by Law.
 We may use or disclose your PHI if it is required by law.
 For example, we must make disclosures of your PHI to you upon your request and we must make disclosures to the Secretary of the Department of Health and Human Services for the purpose of investigating or determining our compliance with the Privacy Rule.
 We may also disclose your PHI if a court issues a subpoena and appropriate order and follows required procedures.